 6. Silky petroleum.
 Dangerous?

 According to research, petroleum jelly is an active ingredient of petroleum.

 “Petroleum jelly was first introduced as a by-product making on oil rigs in the mid of 1800. … But before it’s cultured, petroleum jelly does contain carcinogenic compounds or stuff that could result in cancer.”

 It should be avoided in case the human body is fragile and limited to its actions.
 It is time for us to care about all the products that are available for harm in the market.
 It is our life, and we need to care for it.

 Would you let the ingredients in your makeup affect your hormones?
 Growth and effect on your bacterial rate?
 Well, without you even knowing it, ingredients like parabens can harm you in ways you never even imagined.

 “A 2017 University of California, Berkeley study suggests parabens might be more dangerous than previously thought–even in small amounts.”

 The only thing you can let play with your hormone should be your periods and the uncalled stress.
 We can’t let products like these mess with our hormones.
-They are present in products such as makeup, moisturizers, and hair care and shaving creams.
-It is your time to care because nobody would if you don’t.
+They are present in products such as makeup, moisturizers, hair care and shaving creams.
+It is your time to care because nobody would if you didn’t.